What you can find on this page

 - date and time of purchase

-- bank extract mentioning the payment
+- bank account statement showing the payment

 I paid for 10 journeys on the GO vending machine, but only received a single fare ticket.
 What should I do?